junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

-# Display World Population Data With Mapbox, Node.js and GridDB
+# Visualize Global Population Data with Mapbox, Node.js, and GridDB: A Step-by-Step Guide

 In this blog, we will show you how to display world population data from [worldometers](https://www.worldometers.info/) using React, Mapbox GL JS, Node.js, and GridDB.